Deanna Cooper: Chelsea

 Ahead of the 2017–18 season, she experienced an ACL injury.
 In March 2018, she signed a two-year extension with Chelsea.

 Reading

 On 17 July 2020, Reading announced the signing of Cooper.
 On 7 July 2022, Reading announced that Cooper had signed a new two-year contract with the club.

+Newcastle United

+On 5 July 2024, Newcastle United announced the signing of Cooper upon the expiration of her contract at Reading.